 22. Install a programmable thermostat.

 It’s worth the time to do a bit of research when you buy a new appliance.
-A reliable, energy efficient washer and dryer might cost you quite a bit now, but if it continually saves you energy and lasts for fifteen years, you’ll save significant money in the long run.
+A reliable, energy-efficient washer and dryer might cost you quite a bit now, but if it continually saves you energy and lasts for 15 years instead of five, you’ll save significant money in the long run.

-24. Clean your car’s air filter.
+24. Clean or change out your car’s air filter.

-25. Hide your credit cards.
+25. Quit using credit cards.